 </obj>

 In this example a Contract Object is identified with the URI “/def/television”.
 It has two children to store power and channel.
-The living room TV instance includes “/def/television” in its Contract List via the is attribute.
+The living room TV instance includes “/def/television” in its Contract via the is attribute.
 In this Object, channel is overridden to 8 from its default value of 2.
 However since power was omitted, it is implied to default to false.

 An override is always matched to its Contract via the name attribute.
 In the example above it was clear that ‘channel’ was being overridden, because an Object was declared with a name of ‘channel’.
 A second Object was also declared with a name of ‘volume’.
 Since volume wasn’t declared in the Contract, it is assumed to be a new definition specific to this Object.